Skip to Latin America Leadership Program Full Site Menu Skip to main content

 • Daniela Rojas, Theia Invest - Helps women achieve their maximum economic potential through personal financial and investing education.

 The last day of the program coincided with the launch of LALP’s new flagship program, the Global Business Executive Leadership Program (GBEL), designed for business executives working on regional projects.
 Pato Bichara (GCL 2009, Mexico) was awarded the GCL Impact Award for his work as the founder and CEO of Collective Academy, spearheading a revolutionary approach to professional and corporate education in Mexico and Latin America.
-In his speech, Pato demonstrated how his project continues to embody the spirit of GCL, and he provided valuable advice to the recent graduates on how they can make the most of their experience upon returning to their respective countries.
+In his speech, Pato demonstrated how his project continues to embody the spirit of GCL, and he provided valuable advice to recent graduates on how they can make the most of their experience upon returning to their respective countries.

 "I am happy to have graduated and returned home to continue contributing to the development of the entrepreneurial ecosystem in the country, and encouraging more young Dominicans to keep "inventing"." - Lidia Valdez